This section of the website offers organisations the ability to view information about HM Government of Gibraltar’s buying profile.

 Social or Employment related considerations

-Green public procurement is defined by the EU as a process whereby public authorities seek to procure goods, services and works with a reduced environmental impact throughout their life-cycle when compared to goods, services and works with the same primary function than would otherwise be procured.
+Green public procurement is defined as a process whereby public authorities seek to procure goods, services and works with a reduced environmental impact throughout their life-cycle when compared to goods, services and works with the same primary function than would otherwise be procured.

 Green procurement is a win-win tool which enables the public sector to obtain the best value for money and procure low-carbon, environmentally friendly goods and services while presenting a business opportunity to suppliers and helping to expand the market for green products and services.